Zennoon/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 This directory was created on Oct 19, 2023 to hold my answers / submissions for project 0x06.
 C - More pointers, arrays and strings of the ALX SE foundations program.

+0-strcat.c: This source file concatenates two strings, and returns a pointer to the destination string (which can be the string name itself, it is a constant pointer to the first character.).
+It first gets the length of both strings, and starts from len1 index (which is last character, ('\0')) of destination string, which overwrites the null character and concatenates until len2 (length of the second string is reached).
+Finally, it appends '\0' to the destination string because its original was overwritten.

+1-strncat.c: Really similar to 1-strcat.c, except this time we are given the number of bytes (characters) to concat from src string to dest string.
+If this number is greater than the src string length, it is reduced to the length.
+Then n bytes (characters) of src string are appended to dest string, and finally, the '\0' is added for reasons stated in the 0-strcat.c description.